Pennsylvania chocolate workers' strike, 1937: Violence

 By eleven o’clock the next morning of April 7, more than three thousand Hershey supporters rallied to remove the strikers.
 They decided to give the strikers an ultimatum—leave the plant by 1:00 or face forcible eviction.
 Executive Murrie and head union organizers Bull Behman and John Loy had agreed to end the strike, and asked Murrie to intervene to prevent violence.

 Seemingly averting violence, it is unclear why men from the rally spontaneously grabbed bats, billy clubs, and hammers and ran to the factory.
 In minutes there were thousands outside the factory.
 After several insults from strikers inside, they stormed the factory.
 The anti-union loyalists outnumbered the strikers four to one.
 Dozens were injured, and the three leading union organizers, Behman, Loy, and a CIO man named Miles Sweeney were severely beaten.
 Sweeney had been hit with a baseball bat, Loy lost several teeth, and stones were thrown at them as they left the factory.

 Aftermath

 In the days after the strike, the National Labor Relations Board (NLRB) investigated the Hershey company and required that they hold a union election.
 The chocolate workers chose a small, loyalist organization called the Independent Chocolate Workers of Hershey over the CIO by a landslide.
 However, federal authorities found the election was not legitimate and called for a second election.
 The second election in 1939 favored the Bakery and Confectionery Workers International Union with the AFL.
 The chocolate workers’ new contract under the AFL gave them an increase in overtime rates, paid vacations, and a procedure for arbitrating grievances.

-Milton Hershey was deeply affected by the strike.
-He saw an end to the utopian-like quality of Hershey, PA.
-He recognized that workers who had battled each other, would now have to go back to work with each other.
-The innocence that once surrounded the Hershey Corporation was lost.